Cambridge City Council: Governance

 Cambridge City Council provides district-level services, including parks and open spaces, waste collection, council housing and town planning.
 The Council also organises numerous events throughout the year, including the Cambridge Folk Festival and a programme of free summer entertainment entitled Summer in the City.
-County-level services are provided by Cambridgeshire County Council.
-There are no civil parishes in Cambridge; the entire district is an unparished area.
+Cambridgeshire County Council provides County-level services.
+Cambridge has no civil parishes and is entirely an unparished area.

 Political control

-The council has been under Labour majority control since 2014.
+The council was under Labour majority control from 2014 to 2026, when it fell into no overall control.

 Political control of the council since the 1974 reforms took effect has been as follows: